NeuralVFX/unreal-omnidirectional-stereo-camera/README.md

 ![](Images/example_a.jpg)
 # Unreal-Omnidirectional-Stereo-Camera

-This plugin adds a new Camera Class to Unreal which can be used to render Omnidirectional Stereo Images.
+This plugin adds a new Camera Class to Unreal which can be used to render Omnidirectional Stereo Sequences.

 ## About